Farbod29/extract-and-find-the-new-tab-from-the-browser-with-chrome-extention/README.md

 # extract and find the new tab url frome the browser with chrome extention

+Last coomit merged => count all unique tabs that open by the user , store all open url by the user to an array.

 Capture the open tabs in the browser and count them, if you open the console log of the background.js you can see the logs actively when you open/close a tab !

 ![Screenshot 2021-09-08 at 20 30 24](https://user-images.githubusercontent.com/17232450/132565143-7a591486-c365-4fb4-8f3a-2ba2efa96c97.png)